silshack/fall2013/_posts/2013-09-09-turtle-post.md

 kenny.circle(150)
 kenny.end_fill()
 kenny.penup()
-## This is the weird colorful circle figure that looked like it had potential that an artistic person could put to use.
+## This is the weird colorful circle figure that looked like it had potential.
 kenny.goto(0,0)
 kenny.pendown()
 kenny.color('green')